Teens Rights in Your Dating Relationship

 A protective order is also called a no-contact order or a restraining order.
 A protective order is a paper signed by a judge that orders things to help protect the person who was abused.
 It can order an individual to stay away from you or to move out of the house if you were living together.
 It can order someone not to call you, write you letters or notes, or give you messages through friends.
 If the person does not follow the order, he/she can be arrested immediately.

-You need two things to get a protective order.
+Under the Domestic Abuse Act, you need two things to get a protective order.
 The first is physical or sexual abuse.
 Remember that it can be threatened abuse.

 Can I file for a protective order on my own?